ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The easiest way to get started, create databases, and add documents is to use the {{site.data.keyword.cloudant_short_notm}} Dashboard.

 The {{site.data.keyword.cloudant_short_notm}} Dashboard is a web-app that is built into the service.
 It allows basic data manipulation to be performed through a graphical user interface: Databases can be created and deleted.
 Documents added, updated, deleted, and replication jobs managed.
-It is also a handy place to perform one-time queries and to set up secondary indexes (as we see later).
+It is also a handy place to perform one-time queries and to set-up secondary indexes (as we see later).

 It also contains some simple monitoring tools that visualize request rates.

 It's important to note that any task that is achievable in the {{site.data.keyword.cloudant_short_notm}} Dashboard is also possible with the {{site.data.keyword.cloudant_short_notm}} HTTP API.
 Indeed, the {{site.data.keyword.cloudant_short_notm}} Dashboard is simply making standard API calls itself.

 To open an {{site.data.keyword.cloudant_short_notm}} service's Dashboard, log in to {{site.data.keyword.cloud_notm}}, find your {{site.data.keyword.cloudant_short_notm}} service, and click **Launch {{site.data.keyword.cloudant_short_notm}} Dashboard** button.
-A new window opens, logging you into your {{site.data.keyword.cloudant_short_notm}} dashboard.
+A new window opens, logging you into your {{site.data.keyword.cloudant_short_notm}} Dashboard.

 If you leave the dashboard window unattended for a length of time, you find yourself logged out (for security purposes) and must click **Launch** again.

 The dashboard has a number of tabs.
 Its default tab, **Databases**, lists the databases that you created in groups of 20.
-Each database is shown with the number of documents it is storing and how much disk space is being used.
+Each database is shown with the number of documents that it is storing and how much disk space is being used.
 Click a database name to examine its contents.

 To create a database, click **Create Database** and supply the name of the database to create.

 We now have a new empty database.
 The database's documents would be listed here in ID order.
 However, since this database is new, no documents exist.
 To add a document, click **Create Document**.

-The {{site.data.keyword.cloudant_short_notm}} dashboard created a template document for you with a pre-generated `_id`.
+The {{site.data.keyword.cloudant_short_notm}} Dashboard created a template document for you with a pre-generated `_id`.
 Complete the rest of the attributes yourself to complete the JSON document, and click **Create Document** to save.

 Now it's time for another practical exercise.
 Create a database called `books`, and in that database, create three or more documents with fields: title, author, date, publisher, and ISBN - each representing a book of your choice.